Solicitors for You

 What Is The 7-Year Rule In Inheritance Tax?

-Below, we explain what inheritance tax is, what the 7-year inheritance tax rule entails, and how Percy Hughes & Roberts can assist with either drawing up a will, administering an estate after death or reducing how much inheritance tax your family will owe.
+Here, our expert wills and probate solicitors explain what the 7-year rule is, how careful Inheritance Tax planning can reduce the tax payable on your estate, and how Percy Hughes & Roberts can assist with either drawing up a will, administering an estate after death.

 If you have any questions we have not answered, you can contact us by completing the enquiry form below or by calling 0151 666 9090.

-What is inheritance tax?
+What is Inheritance Tax?

 A deceased person’s estate is made up of their property, possessions, and money.
-Once the value of the estate has been calculated, you will need to work out whether inheritance tax is owed.
+Once the value of the estate has been calculated, you will need to work out whether Inheritance Tax is owed.

-You must pay inheritance tax at a rate of 40 percent on anything above the nil-rate band allowance.
+You must pay Inheritance Tax at a rate of 40 percent on anything above the nil-rate band allowance.
 The standard nil-rate band allowance is £325,000 per individual.
+This means that the tax is only charged on the part of the estate that is above this threshold.

 For example: